St. George Jackson Mivart

 St. George Jackson Mivart FRS (30 November 1827 – 1 April 1900) was an English biologist.
-He is famous for starting as an ardent believer in natural selection who later became one of its fiercest critics.
-Mivart attempted to reconcile Darwin's theory of evolution with the beliefs of the Catholic Church, and finished by being condemned by both.

-His opposition to the central role of natural selection, his idea that the soul is created by God, and that evolutionism is not unattainable with the idea of God, brought him in contrast with other evolutionist scientists.
-His theological theories on hell and on the compatibility between science and Catholicism led him to clash with the Catholic Church but importantly, "... the cause of Mivart’s problems was not his advocacy of evolutionism."
+He is famous for starting as an ardent believer in natural selection and later becoming one of its fiercest critics.
+Mivart attempted to reconcile the theory of evolution as propounded by Charles Darwin with the beliefs of the Catholic Church but was condemned by both Darwin and the Church.
+His belief in a soul created by God and insistence that evolutionism was not incompatible with the existence of such a God brought him into conflict with other evolutionists, while his theological theories on hell led him to clash with the Church.

 Early life

 Mivart was born in London.
 His parents were Evangelicals, and his father was the wealthy owner of Mivart's Hotel (now Claridge's).
-His education started at the Clapham Grammar School, and continued at Harrow School and King's College London.
-Later he was instructed at St. Mary's, Oscott (1844–1846); he was confirmed there on 11 May 1845.
-His conversion to Roman Catholicism automatically excluded him from the University of Oxford, then open only to members of the Anglican faith.
+His education started at the Clapham Grammar School and continued at Harrow School and King's College London.
+Following his conversion to Catholicism, he was instructed at St. Mary's, Oscott (1844–1846), and was confirmed there on 11 May 1845.
+His conversion automatically excluded him from the University of Oxford, then open only to members of the Anglican faith.
+His mother followed him into the Catholic Church in 1846.

 Appointments

 In 1851 he was called to the bar at Lincoln's Inn, but he devoted himself to medical and biological studies.
 In 1862 he was appointed to the chair in zoology at St. Mary's Hospital medical school.
-In 1869 he became a fellow of the Zoological Society of London, and in 1874 he was appointed by Mgr Capel as Professor of Biology at the short-lived Catholic University College, Kensington, a post he held until 1877.
+In 1869 he became a fellow of the Zoological Society of London, and in 1874 he was appointed by Thomas John Capel as Professor of Biology at the short-lived Catholic University College, Kensington, a post he held until 1877.

 He was vice-president of the Zoological Society twice (1869 and 1882); Fellow of the Linnean Society from 1862, secretary from 1874 to 1880, and vice-president in 1892.
 In 1867 he was elected a Fellow of the Royal Society for his work "On the Appendicular skeleton of the Primates".
 This work was communicated to the society by Thomas Henry Huxley.
 Mivart was a member of the Metaphysical Society from 1874.
 He received the degrees of Doctor of Philosophy from Pope Pius IX in 1876, and of Doctor of Medicine from the University of Louvain in 1884.